FAIRBANKS (AP) -- Tuition at the University of Alaska would increase by up to $38 a credit hour under a proposal from university administrators.

 A tuition increase would force students to make some financial choices, said Don Scheaffer, director of financial aid at UAF.
 Scheaffer said.

-Many scholarships and grants have fixed amounts, so students will have to make up the difference.
+Many scholarships and grants have fixed dollar amounts, so students will have to make up the difference out of their pockets or with student loans, he said.

 Peninsula Clarion ©2013.
 All Rights Reserved.